List of Ultimate Spider-Man story arcs: "Venom" (#33–39)

 An angry Eddie, turned down by Gwen, sees Peter at the lab who reveals he is Spider-Man.
 Peter explains "The Suit" has to be destroyed because of its danger.
 Eddie seemingly accepts Peter's decision, but he has his own vial of "The Suit" and uses it to transform himself into the aggressive Venom.
-That night Peter visits Mary Jane and reveals he misses her and still loves her.
+That night, Peter visits Mary Jane and reveals he misses her and still loves her.
 However, Mary Jane is hesitant to get back with Peter because his life is too dangerous.
 The next day, Peter battles Venom who reveals himself as Eddie Brock.
-Venom is electrocuted during a fight with Peter and police, but there's no sign of Eddie's corpse.
+Venom is electrocuted during a fight with Peter and police, but there is no sign of Eddie's corpse.
 Peter begs Nick Fury to take his powers away, but Fury tells Peter to relax, that he doesn't have to be Spider-Man every day.
-Peter learns from Doc Connors that all the suit research and materials are gone, signaling Eddie might still be alive.
+Peter learns from Doc Connors that all the suit research and materials are gone, signalling Eddie may still be alive.